icewind1991/searchlight/README.md

 CREATE EXTENSION pg_trgm
 ```

-On the PostgreSQL server a super user before enabling the app.
+On the PostgreSQL server as a super user before enabling the app.

 ## Fuzzy search